 - Osteoarthritis: Joint problems are prevalent with large dog breeds.
 Excess weight adds an increased burden to the joints.
-If an overweight dog loses weight, increased mobility can reduce the pain.
+If an overweight dog loses weight, there is increased mobility and less weight on the joints, both of which reduce pain.

 - Dogs diagnosed with a collapsed trachea can experience worsening symptoms from excess weight.
 Their symptoms can improve when they lose the extra pounds.